-If you suffered injuries in a car accident that was someone else’s fault, you might be able to recover compensation through a personal injury lawsuit.
+If you suffered injuries in a car accident that was someone else’s fault, you might be able to recover compensation through a personal injury claim or lawsuit.
+When motorists do not drive safely, they can be held financially accountable for their actions.

 In Texas, even if you were up to 50% responsible for the accident, you could still be entitled to a financial award to cover your injuries related to the crash, according to Texas Civil Practice and Remedies Code § 33.001.